Maurice Volaski

 Bio

 I fell in love with the Mac while mapping trees for a college project.
-That spark launched a lifelong journey in software — from HyperCard to modern phone apps for science.
+That spark launched a lifelong journey in software — from Mac HyperCard to modern phone apps for science.

 Read more